-After a few years of tantalising whispers and sweet nothings, Brompton has announced that they’re finally launching their e-bike in “selected cities” in summer 2017.
-For many, it’ll be too long to wait – especially when the bike is as yet unproven.
-So, what about a retrofit option?
+After a few years of tantalising whispers and sweet nothings, Brompton has finally launched its e-bike in “selected cities”.
+Or at least you can reserve one.
+Given that the bike is as yet unproven and will cost around £2,700, what about a retrofit option?

 The consensus seems to be that the best folding bike is the Brompton.
 It’s certainly not the cheapest, but it folds neatly, it’s relatively light and it rides like an agile real bike.
 Could it get even better if it were electric?

 The new Brompton Electric has a 250W front hub motor but still folds to the same size as a non-electric.
 The battery can be carried separately in a shoulder bag and has a USB charging port for mobile devices.
 A smooth ride is promised thanks to an integrated torque and cadence sensor.

 A six-speed with battery will weigh just over 17kg, so very light for an electric.
 Budnitz make the lightest ebike (at around 15kg), which has the ride advantage of being a full-size bike, but doesn’t fold, of course.
 And the Kalkhoffs are the most refined for ride and equipment.

 Brompton will charge you £200 for a place in the queue, and you’ll then get to place an actual order in 2018.
 Hmmm.
 Read on…